Skip to main content

 How to Start a Direct Dictation (Beta)

 The Direct Dictation feature lets you record a dictated note outside of a live patient encounter.
 Use this workflow to edit or create notes directly, without the AI scribing a conversation.
+Note: The old UI help article appears below the new UI version.

 A